November 14, 2025

 Written by Robin Elmerick, CICF Senior Director of Effective Philanthropy

-Whether increased community needs are triggered by politics, a natural disaster, or economic factors, the CICF Collaborative is committed to helping you structure charitable giving plans that make a real difference in the lives of people in our region.
+Whether increased community needs are triggered by politics, a natural disaster, or economic factors, CICF is committed to helping you structure charitable giving plans that make a real difference in the lives of people in our region.

 Here are a few examples of how our team can help:

 Real-time identification of needs.
-The team at the CICF Collaborative has its finger on the pulse of which organizations are helping families in crisis.
+The team at CICF has its finger on the pulse of which organizations are helping families in crisis.
 As federal employees and contractors grapple with missing income, and as other government benefits become less reliable for families in need, charities in our community can be stretched thin attempting to address affordability issues around foodrent, and healthcare in Central Indiana.
-The CICF Collaborative knows where dollars are most needed and how those dollars translate into immediate impact.
+CICF knows where dollars are most needed and how those dollars translate into immediate impact.

 Maximize charitable options.
 The urgency of community needs in late 2025 coincides with an important window of opportunity for people who itemize their income tax deductions.
 Under the One Big Beautiful Bill Act (OBBBA), limits on charitable deductions will tighten beginning in 2026.
 That means it may be advantageous to certain donors to “front-load” or “bunch” contributions—such as by giving more through establishing or adding to a donor-advised fund—to maximize both tax benefits and impact.